nsidc/vagrant-vsphere/README.md

   where the key must start with `guestinfo.`.
 VMs with VWware Tools installed can retrieve the value of these variables using the `vmtoolsd` command: `vmtoolsd --cmd 'info-get guestinfo.some.variable'`.
 * `notes` - _Optional_ Add arbitrary notes to the VM
+* `real_nic_ip` - _Optional_ true/false - Enable ssh logic to validate the VM's IP address.
+Vsphere pulls
+  all network cards on the host after provisioning may add new ones, in the case of container solutions (e.g.
+  Docker) it assigns a primary network card/IP to a virtual adapter, resulting in inability to ssh to the machine via the plugin - enabling this option forces ssh to attempt to utilize the 'real' adapter associated with the VM.
+Multiple real adapters on the VM will result in a failure.

 ### Cloning from a VM rather than a template